CloudLabsAI-Azure/AI-Gateway-with-APIM/Exercise 1: Load Balancing and Model Routing.md

    ![](./media/resp-e1t2.png)

 ## Task 3: Implement session affinity to keep responses consistent for agent interactions

-> Session Affinity, also known as sticky sessions, is a technique used in load-balanced systems to ensure that all requests from a specific user or session are consistently routed to the same backend server or model instance.

 In this task, you’ll deploy and validate a multi-region Azure setup using Bicep and API Management.
 You’ll initialize configuration variables, verify your Azure CLI connection, deploy AI Foundry instances and an API Management gateway, and then test how session affinity affects conversation continuity across backends.
 By the end, you’ll see how enabling cookie-based affinity ensures requests from the same client maintain consistent state across sessions.